 Rights for the Disabled in Connecticut

 It’s not just malpractice laws that impact children with cerebral palsy.
-Your child may need a lawyer to make sure their rights are met under federal and state laws that protect the disabled.
-Federal laws like the Americans with Disabilities Act (ADA) are supposed to prevent discrimination or denial of access to public spaces, education, and other services.
+Your child may need a lawyer to ensure their rights are met under federal and state laws that protect the disabled.
+Federal laws like the Americans with Disabilities Act (ADA) prevent discrimination or denial of access to public spaces, education, and other services.

 Connecticut Cerebral Palsy Cases

-Connecticut cerebral palsy lawyers have helped so many other families already, winning them compensation and justice for their children harmed by medical professionals.
-A 2011 case involving cerebral palsy resulted in the state’s biggest settlement amount in a malpractice case.
+Connecticut cerebral palsy lawyers have already helped so many other families, winning them compensation and justice for their children harmed by medical professionals.
+A 2011 case involving cerebral palsy resulted in one of the state’s most significant settlement amounts in a malpractice case.

 The parents of a child with severe disabilities sued and won against a hospital in Stamford.
 The doctor who delivered the baby delayed performing a C-section, which resulted in brain damage.
-The child is now eight, has cerebral palsy, and he is unable to walk or talk.
+The child is now eight, has cerebral palsy, and cannot walk or talk.